 Marvel Heroes.
 I hadn’t even heard of this game until I read about it on Green Armadillo’s blog, at the end of 2014 (wow, that long ago?).
 Of course the IP played a part, but I’m unwilling to give it a 100% yes because again the draw was “a cool online ARPG” with the added twist of a nice IP.
 I have to admit I was engaged by “oh look how this character I know plays”, so maybe 25% because of the IP would be a good number.
 But to be fair, I’ve stayed away from the DC games for lack of enthusiasm about most of their heroes and villains.
 I basically only like Batman.

 TESO – The Elder Scrolls Online.
 Ha, Elder Scrolls you say, surely that’s drawn you in because of the IP.
 Sadly, no. I’d never ran into the Elder Scrolls IP except that one XBox 360 game I have and I can never remember if is Morrowind or Oblivion.
-OK, I just checked, it is Oblivion, and my XBox is 15 steps away, in case you were curious.
+(OK, I just checked, it is Oblivion, and my XBox is 15 steps away from my computer, in case you were curious.
 But the thing is that I hated it.
 I think I got it early with the 360 and my last console controller experience had been some 15-20 years past and I hated the controls.
-I repeatedly died to the rats in the first room.
+I repeatedly died to the rats in the first room.)
 So again I might have checked out TESO earlier if not for that.

 EVE Online.
 Well, doesn’t apply.
 There is some lore, but it’s no IP thing.